Cardinal Clinic

 Transferring personal data outside of the EEA

 In some cases we may transfer your personal data to countries outside the European Economic Area, for example we may use cloud computer programmes where the servers are outside of the EEA.
+Where we do so we will ensure that such transfers are compliant with GDPR and that appropriate measures are put in place to keep your Personal Data secure.

 Data Controller